nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

 ### Evidence 7.1: Samba documentation on SMB operations locks
 Samba uses operations locks to control file access.
-If a server fails the mechanism for recoverying fromlocked files is described.
+If a server fails the mechanism for recovering from locked files is described.

 https://www.oreilly.com/openbook/samba/book/ch05_05.html